tumaer/SciML/_sources/lecture/rnn.md

 * $H_{t}$ acts as a short-term memory
 * $C_{t}$ acts as a long-term memory

-In practice this then takes the following form in code:
+In practice, this then takes the following form in code:

 ```python
 def lstm(inputs, state, params):